-Nikola Tesla was born in the Croatian town of Smiljan (Austrian Empire) in 1856 to a priest father.
+Nikola Tesla was born in the Croatian town of Smiljan (Austrian Empire) on 10 July in 1856 to a priest father.
 He studied electrical engineering at the Austrian Polytechnic in Graz and later attended the Charles-Ferdinand University in Prague.
 Unfortunately his father died early, and he had to leave the university after completing only one term.

 Tesla accepted a job under Tivadar Puskás in a Budapest telegraph company in 1880.
 He was later promoted to chief electrician and later engineer for the company.
 He later moved to Paris to work for the Continental Edison Company as an engineer.

 After moving to New York, United States, Tesla worked for Thomas Alva Edison, but the two did not get along well.
 He started working with George Westinghouse in 1885.
 There, he devised an electrical distribution system that employed alternating current (AC).